Troubled waters: Can India and Pakistan bridge differences over river pact?

 India has full control over the three eastern rivers -- Beas, Ravi and Sutlej -- and limited access to the Jhelum and Chenab.

-The agreement is hailed by experts as one of the most successful water-sharing agreements in the world.
+The agreement is hailed by experts as one of the most successful water-sharing pacts in the world.
 It has survived the Indo-Pakistani wars of 1965 and 1971 and numerous other standoffs between the two nations.

 However, recently, tensions between the nuclear neighbors have ratcheted up and the treaty's strength has once again been put to the test.

-Last September, armed militants entered an Indian army base in the garrison town of Uri killing 18 soldiers.
+Last September, armed militants entered an Indian army base in the garrison town of Uri, killing 18 soldiers.
 The attack, which took place near the de facto border, was one of the deadliest on an army base in the region since militant attacks began in 1989.

 In the aftermath, tensions flared on both sides of the disputed border, with India launching what it claimed was a "surgical attack" across what is known as the Line of Control with Pakistan.
 The ripple effects were felt far and wide; India evacuated villages along the border and Pakistan temporarily blocked Indian films.